DisCoTec/discotec.github.io/2024/accepted-papers.md

 # Accepted papers
 ## [COORDINATION](coordination)

-The following list does not include conditionally accepted papers.

 ### Regular papers
 * Sourabh Pal, Ivan Lanese and Massimo Clo.	_Choreographic Automata: A Case Study in Healthcare Management_.
 * Marco Carbone and Adele Veschetti. _A Probabilistic Choreography Language for PRISM_.